AnjarTiyo/AnjarTiyo/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=AnjarTiyo.AnjarTiyo&style=flat-square&color=0088cc)

 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Alterra Academy Quality Engineer Immersive Bootcamp 🕸️ and working on Software Quality Assurance 🤓.
+I'm currently working on Software Quality Assurance 🤓.

 ### Talking about Personal Stuffs: